AlanBinu007/Vrindagupta6828/README.md

 ## Who Am I?

 I'm an Indian Undergraduate Student currently undertaking a Bachelors in Computer Science and Engineering from G.B Pant Institute of Engineering and Technology.I'm a Pythoneer who loves coding in Python along with other General-Purpose Languages like C and Java.
-I'm passionate about Machine laerning, and Web Development with an active interest in making content videos on websites like YouTube.
+I'm passionate about Machine learning, and Web Development with an active interest in making content videos on websites like YouTube.

 ## Contact Me ☎️